Persistent Volume Claims

 For complete instructions, including installation, usage examples, and important teardown procedures, see the rebind-pvc.sh documentation on GitHub.

 Important: Proper deletion orderWhen deleting rebound PVCs, always delete the child PVCs (in target namespaces) before deleting the original base PVC.
-CoreWeave’s Persistent Volume Management Operator (PVMO) deletes the underlying storage when the base PVC is deleted, which can cause child PVCs to have stale volume handles and prevent pods from shutting down gracefully.See the proper teardown procedure for details.
+CoreWeave’s Persistent Volume Management Operator (PVMO) deletes the underlying storage when you delete the base PVC, which can cause child PVCs to have stale volume handles and prevent Pods from shutting down gracefully.See the proper teardown procedure for details.

-Delete a storage volume via the Cloud Console
+Delete a storage volume through the Cloud Console

 Only users with